lisambrster/FlyTracker/README.md

 # FlyTracker

 installation:
-  -pip install opencv-python
+  pip install opencv-python
-  -pip install numpy
+  pip install numpy

--create images from video using GetFramesFromVideo.py change video name and output directories accordingly -create tracked frames from video image frames using TrackFly.py output is one mask frame per video frame with object (fly) at 255 and background at 0
+create images from video using GetFramesFromVideo.py change video name and output directories accordingly create tracked frames from video image frames using TrackFly.py output is one mask frame per video frame with object (fly) at 255 and background at 0
   Note: I hard-wired a cropping to remove the ruler on the left side and some noise at the top